triton-inference-server/onnxruntime_backend/README.md

 * `do_copy_in_default_stream`: Flag indicating if copying needs to take place on the same stream as the compute stream in the CUDA EP.
 Available options are: 0 = Use separate streams for copying and compute, 1 = Use the same stream for copying and compute.
 Defaults to 1.

-The section of model config file specifying these parameters will look like:
+In the model config file, specifying these parameters will look like:

 ```
 .